robw4/robw4.github.io/_posts/2021-03-18-bayesian-inference.md

    We begin by looking at what
     Bayesian inference
-   _is_ and how it differs from a frequentist paradigm.
+   _is_ and how it differs from a frequentist approach.
 Next the
     model is considered.
 Particular attention is given to the _prior_.
 We see how when using _conjugate priors_ inference is always